Conflux-Chain/conflux-documentation/docs/core/tutorials/hardhat-conflux-plugin.md

 }
 ```

-If your config file is hardhat.config.ts, the config is more or less.
+If your config file is hardhat.config.ts, the settings is more or less.

 Make sure the private key's account you use has enough balance to interact with Core Space.
 If not you can use [faucet](https://faucet.confluxnetwork.org/) to get some test tokens.